risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

   - [Modify source or table schemas](/ingest/modify-schemas.md)
   - [Ingest additional fields with INCLUDE clause](/ingest/include-clause.md)

-- For specific instructions on ingesting data from a particular source supported by RisingWave, read the guides under the [Source part.
+- For specific instructions on ingesting data from a particular source supported by RisingWave, read the guides under the [Source part].